 Paul wrote to a deeply divided church in the city of Corinth.
 His letter was born out of fatherly love for a community he’d pioneered and planted.
 He warned the Christians that there were ‘many teachers, but not many fathers’ (1 Cor 4:15).
 In other words, Paul was pointing out that there was no shortage of clamouring voices who love to air their opinions and promote their ideas.
 But the crisis for many believers was the lack of spiritual fathers who could speak loving wisdom to sons and daughters in the faith.

 Last year, I became a dad.
 It is the most incredible experience I’ve ever had in my life.
-My heart is overwhelmed with sheer love for my little girl.
-I would do ANYTHING to protect her.
+My heart is overwhelmed with sheer love for my little girl and I would do ANYTHING to protect her.
 She is my pride and joy.
 I love watching her grow.
 When my wife was ill in hospital after she gave birth, I held my little daughter in my arms all night and settled her on my chest.
 This wasn’t an arduous task.
 It was an act of love.
 She’s not my experimental project to find out if my ideology works.
 She’s my everything.
 I’m her dad and I love her.